 I’m a theatre maker, facilitator and researcher.
 I work across art forms, and specialise in participatory and collaborative work.
 Breaks & Joins is a wide ranging participatory project about repair- of our stuff, our selves, our communities.
 Our podcast is here and on all the usual platforms, and our film is here.
 Join our mailing list here

-I’ve recently worked with Magic Me on GenerationRebellion, Paula Varjack on ‘The Baby Question’ .
-Past partnerships include Ovalhouse, Royal Albert Hall, People United, The South Bank Centre, Mulberry School for Girls & Sydenham Festival.
+I’ve recently worked with The Royal Albert Hall on Dancing on the Ceiling, Magic Me on GenerationRebellion, Paula Varjack on ‘The Baby Question’ .
+Past partnerships include Ovalhouse, People United, The South Bank Centre, Mulberry School for Girls, Sydenham Garden, Metal, Bristol Old Vic & Sydenham Festival.

-Current work includes
+Current work :

 Join our mailing list to get details of open repair sessions and open workshops by emailing email@example.com

 Contact me on firstname.lastname@example.org